SmartBear/readyapi4j/modules/core/README.md

 common property values to all TestSteps of a certain type.

 The included [RecipeLogger](https://smartbear.github.io/swagger-assert4j/apidocs/index.html?io/swagger/assert4j/support/RecipeLogger.html)
-filter logs all generated recipes to a specified folder - which can be useful for debugging/logging purposes or if you want to repurposes these recipes as LoadTests in [LoadUI](https://smartbear.com/product/ready-api/loadui) or API monitors using [AlertSite](https://smartbear.com/product/alertsite/integrations/ready-api-and-soapui/)
+filter logs all generated recipes to a specified folder - which can be useful for debugging/logging purposes or if you want to repurpose these recipes as LoadTests in [LoadUI](https://smartbear.com/product/ready-api/loadui) or API monitors using [AlertSite](https://smartbear.com/product/alertsite/integrations/ready-api-and-soapui/)

 ```java